 Insurance business where the company acts as a reinsurer.

 Annual per capita insurance premiums, used as an indicator for the state of development of a country's insurance sector.

 Directive 2016/97/EU, also referred to as the Insurance Distribution Directive, has been applicable within the European Union since 1 October 2018.
 The IDD affects all aspects of the insurance business, including the recruiting of insurance distributors entailing training and advanced training, product development, the advisory process including wide-ranging duties to provide information, the distribution of standardised information sheets, the handling of conflicts of interest and compensation.

 The Austrian insurance supervisory authority is a part of the Austrian Financial Market Authority (FMA) that was established as an independent authority in April 2002.
 Its supervision extends to private-sector insurance companies with registered offices in Austria.

 International Accounting Standards (IAS)

 The IAS are international accounting standards – also see International Financial Reporting Standards.

 International Financial Reporting Standards (IFRS)

 The IFRS are international financial reporting standards.
 Since 2002, the designation IFRS has stood for the overall framework of all standards adopted by the International Accounting Standards Board (IASB).
 Standards that were previously adopted, however, are still cited as IAS.

-Stock exchange value or market capitalisation means the value of a stock corporation calculated by multiplying the current stock exchange price by the total number of shares issued.
+This equals the value of a stock corporation calculated by multiplying the current stock exchange price by the total number of shares issued.